The Complete Acne Guide: Causes, Types & How to Treat It Properly

 Most treatments obsess over oil.
 Very few address the full cycle.

-And if you don’t address the full cycle, acne keeps coming back.
+If you don’t address the full cycle, acne keeps coming back.

 Why Acne Happens